COVID-19 and Mortgage Lenders: How the Pandemic Is Affecting Mortgage Loans

 During these uncertain times if you are shopping for a house, about to make a move, or just looking at your current cash situation, you may be wondering about COVID-19 and mortgage lenders: how is the pandemic affecting mortgage loans and the home lending industry.
 In this article I will attempt to update you as best I can, keeping in mind that things are changing frequently.

 As a result of COVID-19 the Fed announced they will purchase as much US debt as necessary to stabilize the economy.
 This will include buying much mortgage debt, which should help keep mortgage rates low.
-If you don’t have money saved in checking and savings accounts right now, but you are still employed or self-employed, consider a cash out refi as a way to get some security funds while rates are low.
+If you don’t have money saved in checking and savings accounts right now, but you are still employed or self-employed, consider a cash out refinance as a way to get some security funds while rates are low.

 We’ve received many requests recently for refinance loans and cash out refinances.
 Refinance applications have gone up as people are preparing for weeks with COVID-19 restrictions.